-The ANU College of Engineering and Computer Science consists of the Research School of Engineering and the Research School of Computer Science.
+The ANU College of Engineering and Computer Science consists of the Research School of Electrical, Energy and Materials Engineering and the Research School of Computer Science.
 The College is led by the College Dean who is in turn advised by the College Executive committee which is established under the ANU College Governance rules (legislation).

 College Executive Committee

 The Executive Committee meets monthly and provides advice to the Dean on the strategic direction of the College, as well as updates on individual portfolios, for example Education and Research.